Leonard J[ordan] Lehrman was born in Kansas, on August 20, 1949, the first of 3 children and elder son of |

 The first of Lehrman's two Chekhov operas, The Birthday of the Bank, was commissioned by Opera America for the Lake George Opera Festival in 1988.
 Performed at the Long Island Composers Alliance's EastEuroFest in June 1998, and at the Jewish Arts Festival of Long Island and Queens College in Sept.
 1999, it was posted on YouTube in July 2012.
 His second Chekhov opera, The Wooing, on a libretto by Abel Meeropol (originally written for Elie Siegmeister) was performed in concert at Great Neck House and Queens College in 2003 (and recorded on Original Cast Records).
 Its staged premiere took place as part of the Russian Opera Mini-Festival (viewable on YouTube), co-sponsored by the Town of Oyster Bay Distinguished Artists Series with and at Syosset Library (Nov.
 10, 2012 - canceled due to Hurricane Sandy), Freeport Memorial Library (Nov.
 18, 2012), and Bethpage Public Library (Dec.
 2, 2012).

 Lehrman's most recent opera, The Triangle Fire, on a libretto by Ellen Frankel, was premiered by the Metropolitan Philharmonic Chorus in New Jersey Sep.
-4 & 11, 2016, and is slated for several NY performances in March, 2017.
+4 & 11, 2016, and performed in New York four times in March, 2017.

 As Assistant Chorus Master at the Met, he made his debut conducting the chorus Boris Godunov backstage, opening night in September 1977, along with Chorus Master David Stivender, with whom he is pictured in the photo below, taken in the dressing room, backstage.
 Soloists he prompted, coached and/or conducted in rehearsals and performances there included Luciano Pavarotti, John Alexander, Bernd Weikl, James McCracken, Mary Costa, Jean Kraft, and Robert Manno.